 💻 Creating the Graphic

-1) Your message of choice can be inspirational, funny, cute, sentimental, you name it.
+Start work on your message – it can be inspirational, funny, cute, sentimental, you name it.
 You can use a good quote you heard somewhere, anything that puts you in good spirits.

 Whatever you come up with, when you have your quote in the colors and fonts of your choosing, use the “Mirror” function to flip the message in reverse, so it appears backwards.